 On the other hand, React Native has absolutely zero official testing support for UI level and integrated testing.
-The tools that it does offer is only for unit testing and that’s a very limited set too.
+The tools that it does offer are only for unit testing and that’s a very limited set too.

+That means, React Native developers have to rely on third-party tools like Appium and Detox for UI level testing.
 Furthermore, there is no support for automated app deployment on Play Store or App Store either.
 You have to work your way through Xcode/Android Studio to manually deploy the app to their respective stores.

 Flutter vs React Native: Code Maintainability